jjuinni/Portfolio/Coursework/README.md

 2/4 in progress
 - [Certificate]()
 - [Course reference](https://www.coursera.org/specializations/machine-learning?)
-- Machine Learning through a series of practical case studies.
+- Description: Machine Learning through a series of practical case studies.
 Topics include major areas including Prediction, Classification, Clustering, and Information Retrieval.
 Learn to analyze large and complex datasets, create systems that adapt and improve over time, and build intelligent applications that can make predictions from data.

 </details>